Manodeepray/minor_project/README.md

-Thanks for the clarification!
-I've updated the environment variable to `GROQ_LLM_MODEL_ID` and added a step for creating a virtual environment under **Setup & Installation**.
-Here's the revised version:

----

 # **Classroom Monitoring System**

 A deployable, AI-powered classroom monitoring solution using **Computer Vision** and **Natural Language Processing**.
 It captures **attendance**, tracks **student attentiveness**, and auto-generates **lecture notes** from classroom sessions.